Speech Therapy

 If your toddler isn’t talking as much as expected, early support can make a big difference.
 Speech therapy provides targeted strategies to help children build their first words and communication skills during this important developmental stage.
 A family-centered approach—where parents and therapists work together—has been shown to create the best outcomes for language growth.
 If you have concerns about your child’s speech or language, a licensed Speech-Language Pathologist can evaluate their development and provide guidance and targeted strategies.
 Early support is key, and seeking help now can set the foundation for strong communication skills in the future.

-Speech Clarity & Oral-Motor Therapy
+Speech Sounds & Oral-Motor Therapy

 Some children need more than traditional speech therapy to help them speak clearly.
 If your child struggles with certain sounds, drools frequently, breathes through their mouth, or has trouble coordinating their tongue and facial muscles, they may benefit from oral-motor therapy.
 This specialized, hands-on approach strengthens the muscles needed for clear speech, helping your child communicate more confidently.